scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 }
 ```

-As shown above, by resuming the transaction, you can share the same transaction object across multiple endpoints in `ServiceB`.
+As shown above, by resuming or re-joining the transaction, you can share the same transaction object across multiple endpoints in `ServiceB`.

 ## How to handle exceptions